R2-RX/Drone_simulation/README.md

 A controllable drone navigating in a bounded area, Randomly appearing obstacles and targets, Repulsion forces following Khatib's model.

-It can be used for **path-planning** of drones with respect to avoidable regions.
+It can be used for **simple path-planning** of drones with respect to avoidable regions.

 ![image info](images/snap_shot.png)